TomasPavlovicPavlo/PMI-80/README.md

 ## MONITOR operating system

-MONITOR is saved in 1kB PROM.
+MONITOR is saved in 1kB PROM MHB8708 (IO4).

 Here is the [source code](Firmware/pmi80.asm) of MONITOR.

+It provides control and user interface of PMI-80.

 Main features: